eebrutoklu/MyTunes/README.md

 - Bootstrap Icons
 - Google Fonts

-## Installation

-1. Clone the repository: `git clone https://github.com/your-username/mytunes.git`
-2. Navigate to the project directory.

 ## Usage

 1. Open `index.html` in your preferred web browser.
 2. Explore the different sections: Hero, Music, About, Video, Gift Card.

-## Contributing

-Contributions are welcome!
-If you want to contribute to this project, follow these steps:

-1. Fork the project.
-2. Create your feature branch: `git checkout -b feature-name`
-3. Commit your changes: `git commit -m 'Add some feature'`
-4. Push to the branch: `git push origin feature-name`
-5. Open a pull request.

 ## License